rcasanovan/iHealth/README.md

 Basically I have a protocol file for each scene in the app.
 This file defines the interaction between each layer as following:

 * View - Presenter: protocols to notify changes and to inject information to the UI.
-* Presenter - Interactor: protocols to request / receive information to / from the interator.
+* Presenter - Interactor: protocols to request / receive information to / from the interactor.
 * Presenter - Router: protocol to define the transitions between scenes (I skiped this protocols for the demo because I have only a scene there).

 Whith this protocols file is really easy to know how each layer notify / request / information to the other ones so we don't have any other way to communicate all the layers.